freezer333/ramapo/source/courses/hnrs420/index.md

 ### Learning to code
 The focus of this course is not to make you an expert in program, by any stretch.
 However, there is a lot to be learned by walking a mile in the shoes of a programmer.
-The CEC component of this course will be the completion of a beginners tutorial in Python programming.
+A valuable component of this course will be the completion of a beginners tutorial in Python programming.
 Python is a very beginner-friendly language, but is used extensively in both small and huge programming projects alike.